mmsesay/vet-clinic-database/README.md

 ## How to test it locally?

 > Please skip the installation steps if you already have a relational database running on your system.
-> Note: the lesser than and greater signs in bullet point 3 & 4 should not be part of your database name.
+> Note: the lesser than and greater signs in points 4 & 5 should not be part of your database name.
 They are present there to illustrate where you should include your desired name.
 Using ![POSTGRESQL](https://www.postgresql.org/) for test case.

 1. Downloand and install postgresql based on your OS: